Därdemänd: Works

 After he died, his poems were published in a number of books.
 His poetry, lyrical and philosophical, reveals a profound intellectuality and a high level of general culture.
 As the simplistic literary taste of Soviet ideology is being gradually discarded, believe experts, his poems are apt to serve as examples guiding all poets and authors in their creative endeavor in the post-Soviet period, whether they be Tatars or Turks in general.

 Derdmend was commemorated in December 2009 on the 150th anniversary of his birth by a one-day conference at the National Museum and a gala night at the opera in Ufa, the capital of Bashkortostan.
 Attended by scholars and members of the Rameev family, the commemoration ended by various other ceremonies in Yulik and Zirgen.

+Family

+Zakir Ramiev's son was mining engineer Iskandar Rameev.
+His grandson was Soviet inventor and scientist Bashir Rameev.